bonina/bonina.github.io/_posts/software/2021/2021-01-22-thin-neue-watchface-for-miband-4.md

 categories: [Software]
 ---

-Clean watchface with hours, minutes, day of the week, day of the month, number of steps, battery bar and Bluetooth status.
+Clean, thin font watchface.
+With hours, minutes, day of the week, day of the month, number of steps, battery bar and Bluetooth status.
 Enjoy!

 [Download .bin](/public/download/thin-neue.bin)